alexziskind1/courses-rps-conference-app/README.md

 ## NOTE: If you are using version 2.5.0 of NativeScript CLI, there is currently an issue with it not copying all required files.
 Here's how to fix it...

-To solve the problem, use the @next version which has the problem fixed and use the branch called ```update_2.5.0``` of this repository
+To solve the problem, use the @next version which has the problem fixed and use the branch called ```update_2.5.0``` of this repository.
+Make sure you have an up to date version of Node as well.

 To install the @next version of the NativeScript CLI on Windows:
 ```